 When you create a site, you determine where to store the critical files and configuration information for your site.
 This directory is called the configuration store.
 Your site also has server directories that store service output files, geoprocessing jobs information, service definitions, cache tiles, and other items.
 When you add a machine to the site, it is configured to point to the configuration store and server directories.
 In a multiple-machine site, you must share the configuration store and server directories so that the other ArcGIS Server machines can access them.

 You might choose to put the configuration store on a machine or disk that is not dependent on the ArcGIS Server, such as a fault-tolerant file server.
-This allows you to add or remove machines from the site without worrying which of them has the configuration store installed.
-This is especially important in cloud deployments where automatic scaling mechanisms might add and remove machines from your site without any intelligence built in about which holds the configuration store.
+This allows you to add or remove machines from the site without worrying about which of them has the configuration store installed.
+This is especially important in cloud deployments in which automatic scaling mechanisms might add and remove machines from your site without any intelligence built in about which holds the configuration store.

 The steps below explain how to configure a multiple-machine deployment of ArcGIS Server.
 The site is created on Machine A, then Machine B is added to the site.
-If you've already been running ArcGIS Server on a single machine and you're looking to expand your site, see the following topic instead: Expanding from one ArcGIS Server to multiple ArcGIS Servers.

 - On both machines, adjust your firewalls to open the ports described in Ports used by ArcGIS Server.

 - Install ArcGIS Server on Machine A and Machine B. The installed version of ArcGIS Server must be the same on each machine.
 Enter the same ArcGIS Server account during both installations.
 It's recommended that you use a domain or active directory account, but if you choose a local account, it needs to exist on both machines with an identical name and password combination.
 Keep in mind that the account you specify does not have to be part of the Administrators group.
 For more information on specifying the ArcGIS Server account, see The ArcGIS Server account.